lexatlas-org/.github/profile/README.md

 LexAtlas is an experimental legal assistant and does not provide certified legal advice.
 It is intended as a decision support tool.
 For critical legal decisions, consult a licensed attorney.

-Here is the updated `README.md` with your additions in English, integrated smoothly into the document under a new technical section after **Hackathon Development Strategy**:

----

 ### Additional Engineering Strategy and Tools

 To strengthen the system’s flexibility and reproducibility, the LexAtlas team implemented several advanced development strategies and tooling: